 Meet Our Team

-The management team members which run both the Oxfordshire Yeomanry Trust (OYT) and the Queen’s Own Oxfordshire Hussars Association (QOOHA) are inter-joined, and despite each organisation having their own management committees, have a common aim – to spread the word; have a great pride in our Regiment; and a willingness to further the benefits (socially and well-being) of our members.
+The management team members which run both the Oxfordshire Yeomanry Trust (OYT) and the Queen’s Own Oxfordshire Hussars Association (QOOHA) are inter-twinned, and despite each organisation having their own management committees, have a common aim – to spread the word; have a great pride in our Regiment; and a willingness to further the benefits (socially and well-being) of our members.

 Below, we introduce you to some of the key players of these two organisations :-